What is Irritable Bowel Syndrome?

 - Having regular exercise.

-In case your symptoms are more severe, your doctor might suggest the following treatment options:
+In case your symptoms are more severe, your doctor might suggest certain medications:

-- Alosetron and Eluxadoline, which are designed to relax the colon and are used for severe cases of diarrhea related to IBS.
+- Medication designed to relax the colon, used for severe cases of diarrhea related to IBS.

-- Rifaximin which is an antibiotic that decreases bacterial overgrowth and diarrhea.
+- Medication to reduce bacterial overgrowth and diarrhea.